Arrays are contiguous sequence of homogeneous elements.

 - set - put all elements in a set and compare set size with array size to check existence of duplicate(s)

-- sort and compare adjacents (works most times xD)
+- sort and compare adjacents (works xD)

 - if only one is missing and/or only one is duplicate, use Math (only applicable if range is fixed like `[1 - n]` or `[m - n]`)